Codecademy/docs/content/kotlin/concepts/hashmap/terms/put/put.md

 It takes in two parameters:

-- The `key` of the key-value pair to add or update in the map.
+- The `key` of the key-value pair to add or update in the hash map.
-- The `value` of the key-value pair to add or update in the map.
+- The `value` of the key-value pair to add or update in the hash map.

 ## Example